ADS88/keystroke-dynamics/README.md

 ### Using Docker (Recommended)

 The easiest way to run this application locally is using docker.

+1: Ensure you have docker installed on your computer
+2: Ensure the docker daemon is running (e.g launch docker desktop on mac)
-In the root directory of the project, run the command '**docker-compose up**'.
+3: In the root directory of the project, run the command '**docker-compose up**'.
 This will start both the frontend, and the backend of the project.
 Hot reloading is supported, meaning changes made locally will be reflected in the running application.

 Once the application is running you can navigate to **http://localhost:5173/** to see the application in action!